Chapter 3772-29 Debt Transactions

 (5) "Debt" means, but is not limited to, any bond, loan, mortgage, trust, deed (when committed in any form as collateral), note, debenture, subordination, guaranty, letter of credit, security agreement, pledge, chattel mortgage, or any other form of indebtedness.

-(2) A representative of the casino operator shall be present at that commission meeting to answer any questions posed by the commission.
+(2) A representative of the casino operator shall be present at the commission meeting in which the request appears on the agenda to answer any questions posed by the commission.

 (a) The names and addresses of all parties to the debt transaction;